Interested in pursuing a Masters in Finance in Ireland?

 Then, this is your pick.

-A 1-year MSc Quantitative Finance at UCD will equip you with the theoretical, mathematical and computational skills needed to pursue a career in quantitative Finance.
+A 1-year MSc in Quantitative Finance at UCD will equip you with the theoretical, mathematical, and computational skills needed to pursue a career in quantitative Finance.

 The course was awarded Risk Management Accreditation by the Professional Risk Managers International Association (PRMIA)

 To complete the program, students must complete twelve core modules split across 2 semesters.
 In the final sem, students can complete a research project or two option modules or, in a few cases, apply for a limited number of possible internships.